 Directed Group Study: Read Less [-] FILM 199 Supervised Independent Study for Advanced Undergraduates 1 - 4 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 Reading and conference with the instructor in a field that shall not coincide with that of any regular course and shall be specific enough to enable the student to write an essay based upon his/her study.
-Supervised Independent Study for Advanced Undergraduates: Read More [+] Rules & Requirements Prerequisites: 25A or equivalent and consent of instructor Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Summer:

-6 weeks - 1-5 hours of independent study per week 8 weeks - 1-4 hours of independent study per week Additional Details Subject/Course Level: Film and Media/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
+Supervised Independent Study for Advanced Undergraduates: Read More [+] Rules & Requirements Prerequisites: 25A or equivalent and consent of instructor Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week 6 weeks - 1-5 hours of independent study per week 8 weeks - 1-4 hours of independent study per week Additional Details Subject/Course Level: Film and Media/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.
 Supervised Independent Study for Advanced Undergraduates: Read Less [-]